marklogic-community/marklogic-spring-batch/README.md

 # What is MarkLogic Spring Batch?

-MarkLogic Spring Batch (MSB) extends the CORE and INFRASTRUCTURE components of Spring Batch and provides sample templates for getting started writing a batch processing APPLICATION.
+MarkLogic Spring Batch (MSB) extends the CORE and INFRASTRUCTURE components of Spring Batch to make it easier to work with data and MarkLogic.
+Sample code templates are included for developers getting started writing a batch processing APPLICATION.

 ## What are the main features of MarkLogic Spring Batch?